brucedonovan/endorsable/README.md

-# Endorsable Smart Contract
+# Endorsable

 ## Overview

-The `Endorsable` smart contract is designed to be inherited by other contracts, providing a structured mechanism for managing endorsements.
+The `Endorsable` solidty contract is designed to be inherited by other contracts, providing a structured mechanism for managing endorsements.
 It ensures that endorsements are explicitly requested, granted, revoked, or removed, making it ideal for use cases where verification, trust, and reputation tracking are essential.

 ### **Key Benefits**